Children's Community Physiotherapy Service

 Alfred Bean Hospital,

 (Please note this base is a satellite base and therefore is not staffed Monday to Friday.
-For urgent enquiries please contact the team at either Townend Court or Frederick Holmes School).
+For urgent enquiries please contact the team at Townend Court).

 The information on this page only provides general information.
 You must always discuss the individual treatment of your child with your Physiotherapist.
 Do not rely on this information alone for your child’s treatment.